-“Use of the Delaware Library Catalog yields data on areas of public interest, and that guides our strategies.
-Another source of information comes through ‘Geek the Delaware Dream,’ which asks participants what they ‘geek,’ and about their passions and dreams for themselves and their communities.
-Specific partnerships and programs will come from their input.”
+“Use of the Delaware Library Catalog yields data on areas of public interest by subject and helps guide our strategies.
+Another source of information comes through our Community Conversations which asks participants about their passions and dreams for themselves and their communities.
+Specific partnerships and programs have come from their input.”

 Search the Awarded Grants Database for additional details about awards in this state.

-View the IMLS funding by state report - Delaware (PDF, 961KB) with additional information about all IMLS funding for this state (FY 2011 – FY 2016).
+View the IMLS funding by state report - Delaware (PDF) with additional information about all IMLS funding for this state (FY 2011 – FY 2017).

 Five-Year Plan Highlights